-(t) Use of judgements and estimates (continued)

-(ii) Measurement of fair values (continued)
+- 1. Summary of material accounting policy information (continued) - (t) Use of judgements and estimates (continued) - (ii) Measurement of fair values (continued)

 'Fair value' is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date in the principal or, in its absence, the most advantageous market to which the Group has access at that date.
 The fair value of a liability reflects its non-performance risk.